-Section 9.1.4.1 of the TMDL rule identifies a temperature surrogate measure target for dam and reservoir operations.
+The TMDL rule (Section 9.1.5.1) identifies a temperature surrogate measure target for dam and reservoir operations.
 Attainment of this target requires assessment of temperatures up and downstream of the dam and reservoir based on the seven-day average of the daily maximum temperature (7DADM).